DasParijat/Ringtail-DE/README.md

 			<li>(Base Cutscene)
-			Camera resets itself to normal zoom in base cutscene, added auto skip (func used to instantly skip action when done), and made action skip automatically after a certain amount of time</li>
+			Camera resets itself to normal zoom in base cutscene, added auto skip (func used to instantly skip action when done), and made action skip automatically after a certain amount of time, Auto Skip can be enabled or disabled through keybind, and time waited till it automatically skips is adjustable via function</li>
 		</ul>
 	</li>
 	<li>